-If you’re shopping for a personal budget software application for your desktop, YNAB or “You Need A Budget”, is something to strongly consider.
+If you’re shopping for a personal budget software application for your desktop, YNAB or “You Need A Budget” is one to consider.

-YNAB or You Need A Budget is a personal budgeting software application that is an awesome alternative to Quicken.
+YNAB or You Need A Budget is a personal budgeting software application that is an awesome alternative to other budget planners.
 It’s a highly rated money management desktop application that helps you with tracking your expenses, budgeting, and eliminating your debts.
 It has roots in Excel, and is based on a forward-thinking savings and debt reduction paradigm that you’re not bound to see in many other budgeting tools.
-You can pick it up here along with bonus freebies — details below.

 - I am not big on checkbook balancing — I am very lazy when it comes to this task.